Zion’s King Comes

 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest!”
 Ps 118:26

 This is what we know as “the Triumphal Entry” into Jerusalem.
-For days before the Passover week, the lamb is to be choosen and examined for imperfections prior to the sacrifice [Matt 21: 1-11[.
-Jesus asks His disciples to go find a donkey and her colt for Him and Matthew records this was in fulfillment of this passage in Zechariah.
-The city welcomed Jesus whose name means salvation.
-He was proclaimed by the people as the Son of David, and the Messiah.
+Four days before the Passover week, the lamb is to be chosen and examined for imperfections before the sacrifice [Matt 21:1-11].
+Jesus asks His disciples to go find a donkey and her colt for Him, and Matthew records that this was in fulfillment of this passage in Zechariah.
+The city welcomed Yeshua/Jesus, whose name means salvation.
+The people proclaimed him as the Son of David and the Messiah.

 “This took place to fulfill what was spoken by the prophet, saying, “Tell the daughter of Zion, Behold, your king is coming to you, humble, and mounted on an ass, and on a colt, the foal of an ass.”
 Matt.
 21:4-5